PAJOT-Basile/Snakemake_processing_of_short-read_data/README.md

 This folder contains all the standalone scripts and parameters to run the snakemake on several samples using the protocol from [J. Reeve et *al*., (2023)](https://www.protocols.io/private/C9EE16909F3011EE839C0A58A9FEAC02).

-The folder contains one sub_folder, two scripts and one example of a configuration file.
+The folder contains two sub_folders, two scripts and one example of a configuration file.
+We also added a zipped file to download the scripts more easily.

 ## [launcher.sh](./launcher.sh) (script)

 This script, as its name indicates it is used as a launcher to start running the snakemake.
 It is used to call the scripts needed before running the snakemake, preparing the environment for it.
-It takes as input the configuration file (`configuration_file.yaml`) and creates the environment necessary to run the snakemake.
+It takes as input the configuration file (`configuration_file.yaml`) and the snakefile (`Processing_of_short-read_data.snk`).
+It allows to run all the scripts to prepare the environment to start running the snakemake.

 ## [Processing_short-read_data.snk](./Processing_short-read_data.snk) (script)